vanditbhut/vanditbhut.github.io/README.md

 ---

 #### 📊 **Impact & Insights:**
-- Discovered that **mid-range priced products** in electronics had the highest customer satisfaction, while lower-rated products had higher return complaints.
+- Discovered that **mid-range priced products** in different categories had the highest customer satisfaction, while lower-rated products had higher return complaints.
-- Identified **seasonal sales spikes** in December and July, suggesting strong correlation with promotional periods.
-- The sentiment analysis revealed **delivery speed** and **packaging quality** as the most frequent negative themes in low-rated reviews.
+- Uncovered **seasonal and promotional sales spikes**, with sharp increases during events like Black Friday and Boxing Day.
+- Provided marketing and category teams with a **data-backed dashboard**, enabling quick decision-making and opportunity targeting.

 ---

 ## Project: 2 🎬 **Marvel Movie Universe (MCU) Data Analysis**
 **Date:** December 2024
-**Tools & Technologies:** Python (Pandas, Matplotlib, Seaborn), AWS S3, Jupyter Notebook
+**Tools & Technologies:** Python (Pandas, Matplotlib, Seaborn), AWS S3, AWS Lambda, Jupyter Notebook

 ---

 ### 🧠 **Project Overview:**
-This project explored the evolution of the Marvel Cinematic Universe (MCU) through a **data-driven lens**.
-Using Python and cloud-hosted data from **Amazon S3**, I analyzed over 30 MCU movies to uncover **release trends**, **box office patterns**, and **character appearances** over time.
-The objective was to transform raw movie data into **compelling visual stories** that reflect the MCU's cinematic growth and interconnected storytelling.
+This project focused on conducting an in-depth data-driven analysis of the **Marvel Cinematic Universe (MCU)** using a modern cloud-based architecture.
+Leveraging **Python for data processing** and **AWS services for automation and scalability**, the project aimed to uncover patterns and trends across MCU movies—spanning **release schedules, character dynamics, and creative influences** such as directors and writers.
+The outcome was a set of visualized insights that contextualized the evolution of one of the most successful film franchises in history.

 ---

 ### 👨‍💻 **My Role:**
-As the sole analyst and developer, I led the **end-to-end data pipeline** — from automated data retrieval and transformation to visualization and storytelling — showcasing full-stack data analysis skills and cloud integration.
+As the sole analyst and developer, I led the **end-to-end data pipeline** from automated data retrieval and transformation to visualization and storytelling, showcasing full-stack data analysis skills and cloud integration.

 ---

 ### 🛠️ **Key Technical Contributions:**

-- **Cloud-based Data Acquisition (AWS S3):**
+- **Cloud-based Data Pipeline:**
-  - Programmatically connected to **AWS S3** to retrieve multiple movie-related datasets, including:
-    - Movie metadata (titles, release dates, durations)
-    - Cast and character lists
-    - Box office and rating statistics
-  - Automated the download and parsing of CSV files using `boto3`, eliminating manual steps.

-- **Python Data Processing:**
+  - Created an **automated data retrieval system** using **AWS Lambda** functions triggered by **EventBridge** to extract and update MCU data from online sources.
-  - Cleaned and merged 3 distinct datasets using `pandas`, handling:
+  - Stored and version-controlled raw and processed datasets using **AWS S3** to ensure availability and scalability.

-    - Date parsing (e.g., release years, timelines)
-    - String normalization (e.g., character aliases, movie titles)
-    - Missing value treatment for box office stats
-  - Engineered new features such as:
-    - Year-wise cumulative movie count
-    - Top recurring characters and their screen appearances
-    - Phase classification (MCU Phase 1–4)
+- **Data Processing & Enrichment:**
+  - Cleaned and structured data on 30+ MCU movies, including metadata such as release year, phase, directors, writers, box office performance, and character appearances.
+  - Used **Pandas** for data manipulation and **group-by techniques** to aggregate metrics across characters and contributors.

-- **Visualization & Storytelling:**
+- **Visualization & Analysis:**
-  - Created **7+ interactive and static charts** using `Matplotlib` and `Seaborn`:
+  - Built over **7 insightful charts** and trend plots using **Matplotlib** and **Seaborn**, covering:
-    - 🎞️ Timeline of MCU movie releases by phase
-    - 🎭 Heatmap of character appearances across movies
+    - Character frequency across phases
-    - 📈 Line chart of box office growth over time
-    - 🧑‍🤝‍🧑 Bar chart of most-featured characters
-  - Focused on readability and insight-driven layout to support stakeholder storytelling.
+    - Movie release timelines
+    - Director/writer contribution trends
+    - Box office success correlation with ensemble casts

+- **Scheduling & Monitoring:**
+  - Implemented **cloud automation** via AWS EventBridge to schedule Lambda functions, ensuring regular and reliable updates to the dataset.
 ---

 ### 📊 **Impact & Insights:**

 - 📅 **Release Acceleration:**
-  Identified a clear trend of **increasing release frequency** post-2015, especially in **Phase 3**, signaling Marvel's strategy to deepen audience engagement and expand the cinematic universe faster.
+  A clear trend of **increasing release frequency** over recent years reflects Marvel’s strategic push to **deepen audience engagement** and **rapidly expand the MCU**, capitalizing on momentum and market demand.

 - 🎭 **Character Popularity & Dynamics:**
-  Discovered that **Iron Man, Captain America, and Black Widow** were the most prominently featured characters, not only in terms of screen time but also in cross-over appearances — highlighting their roles as narrative anchors in the MCU.
+  Analysis shows that certain characters dominate not only in **screen time** but also in **cross-over appearances**, solidifying their roles as **central pillars** in the MCU’s evolving storyline.

 - 💰 **Box Office Evolution:**
-  Analysis revealed a consistent **increase in box office revenue** with each phase, peaking during ensemble movies (e.g., *Avengers: Endgame*), proving the effectiveness of Marvel’s long-form storytelling and phased releases.
+  Analysis revealed a consistent **increase in box office revenue** with each phase, peaking during ensemble movies, proving the effectiveness of Marvel’s long-form storytelling and phased releases.

 - 🧑‍🤝‍🧑 **Team-Based Character Clusters:**
-  Heatmaps of character appearances showed strong **group dynamics**, such as Avengers vs. Guardians, with occasional crossovers.
-These insights could inform **future marketing strategies or storytelling directions** for franchise expansions.
+  Character clusters consistently appear in team formations with **strategic crossovers**, revealing strong group dynamics that could inform **future narrative arcs and marketing campaigns**.

 - 🧪 **Use Case for Data-Driven Storytelling:**
   Demonstrated how a pop culture dataset can be transformed into **insightful narratives** using data science, emphasizing the power of combining **data engineering, visualization, and communication**.